guoyuehe/national-park-search/README.md

 # national-park-search
 This is a project that utilizes National Park Service API to provide informations about national parks in the United States.
 You can search for parks using keywords, park name or by selecting a state.
-Click on results to see detail information about the operating hours, directions, weather, location, etc.
+Click on results to see detail information about park operating hours, directions, weather, location, etc.
 It is built using Node.js, Express, and EJS.

 ## Installation